All the world’s a stage,

 I don´t think it is a wrong to characterize anti-realism as evil, since the consequences are metaphysical solipsism and moral nihilism.
 I give an idea about the consequences in my article: My Cultural Criticism.

-You could also stretch it to say, that The Godgame is a game between the Traditionalist School (to which I belong) and the Evolutionistic School.
-However, this is a bit caricatured, because the traditionalist school is not without problems, and I certainly don´t share the fascist elements of it (note however, that the above link to the Wikipedia article on the traditionalist school is written by evolutionists - as many other Wikipedia articles - and doesn´t give a fair picture).
+The Godgame (the game between the Traditionalist School and the Evolutionistic School) is a reflection of the war between good and evil.
 In the last part of my booklet, The Nine Gates of Middle-earth, I describe how the American Traditionalist School was eliminated by evolutionists (as for example Ken Wilber), in the same way as Plato´s academy finally was eliminated.
 This is also, in a brilliant way, described in Arthur Versluis´s American Gurus - From Transcendentalism to New Age Religion.